Contents

 Tailscale’s client is open source; its coordination server is not.
 You can swap in Headscale, a community reimplementation of that control server, and self-host the whole thing — but Headscale is a separate project, not blessed by Tailscale, and you’re slightly off the beaten path.

-Netbird, by contrast, is open source top to bottom — client, management server, signal server, and a built-in identity layer — and is explicitly designed to be self-hosted.
-It also uses WireGuard for the data plane, adds NAT traversal via its signal server, and ships a tidy web dashboard.
+Netbird, by contrast, is open source top to bottom — client, management server, signal server, relay, and a built-in identity layer — and is explicitly designed to be self-hosted.
+It uses WireGuard for the data plane, coordinates connections through its signal server, and falls back to a relay (a Coturn-based TURN server, in WebRTC terms) when a direct tunnel can’t be punched.
+Since version 0.29 the server side consolidated: management and signal now share ports via HTTP/2 negotiation, and the default deployment can run management, signal, relay and STUN in a single combined server, which makes self-hosting markedly less fiddly than it used to be.
+It also ships a tidy web dashboard.

 So the real comparison is: polished SaaS with optional unofficial self-hosting (Tailscale + Headscale) versus self-hosting as a first-class, supported path (Netbird).